 These letters should come from individuals who know the candidate well and who are in a capacity to objectively judge the applicant's performance (no family members or friends of family).
 Confidential letters and a specific statement that a student is in good standing are preferred.
 Commentary on any institutional action taken is desirable, when applicable.
 All letters of recommendation must be submitted through AMCAS, which has provided both instructions and useful guidelines to provide your letter writers should they be unfamiliar with the kind of information that is to be included in a recommendation letter.
 Keep in mind that your application will not be considered complete until all letters have been received by AMCAS.
 Late submission will delay the review of your application!

 For all programs

-- 1 Pre-Medical Committee evaluation letter will be accepted in lieu of the 3-5 individual letters.
+- Three to five letters of recommendations.
+At least two should be from science advisors/professors; or one Pre-Medical Committee evaluation letter will be accepted in lieu of the three to five individual letters.
 Some committee letters consist of a single letter, with no additional letters attached, while others include the committee letter as well as letters from other recommenders.
 If your committee provides the former, with no additional letters attached, then you will need to submit an additional two letters of recommendation, with at least one from a research advisor, science advisor, or science course instructor.
 The other letter can be from a recommender of your choice.
 Please check with your premedical committee if you are unsure which format they provide.

 - An additional evaluation letter from a research advisor is required for the College Program and Medical Scientist Training Program and recommended for the University Program, if applicable.